-- Analyse your audience – Who are your listeners?
+- Analyze your audience – Who are your listeners?
 What do they expect from you?
 Why are they attending?

 - Think about a clear objective of your presentation and word it in two to three sentences – If you can’t summarise the objective of your speech in two sentences, the object of your presentation must be a bit confusing for you.
 The clearer the objective of making a speech, the easier it is for the listeners to understand it.

-- Making a speech requires practice – The more you practise, the more confident you become.
+- Making a speech requires practice – The more you practice, the more confident you become.

 More detailed answers on how to prepare a speech can be found here:

-- Speech preparation: important question “What do i do if…”
+- Speech preparation: the important question “What do i do if…”

 - How to make a speech: 33 tips to improve your presentation skills